gaultier/blog/flaky_tests_due_to_bad_randomness.md

 <button class="random" id="random-values-crypto" onClick="document.getElementById('random-values-crypto').innerText=crypto.randomUUID()+'@ory.sh'" style="width:20; margin: 0 auto; display: block">Generate random value</button>

 Note for our use case, the fact that this is cryptographically secure is irrelevant. 'cryptographically secure' means that future values cannot be predicted based on the observation of past values.
-In the context of test values, we do not care about this property.
-It's just that this API is the most flexible, does not constrain us to deal with floats, and most ressembles the underlying OS APIs (`arc4random`, `/dev/random`, etc).
+In the context of tests, we do not care about this property.
+It's just that the `crypto` APIs are the most flexible, do not constrain us to deal with floats like `Math.random` did, and they most ressemble the underlying OS APIs (`arc4random`, `/dev/random`, etc) which means the browser/JS engine has to do little to no work.

 ## Conclusion

-My take away: make sure you use a good random generator, otherwise you'll have hard to diagnose issues.
-What 'good' means is context dependent, but using a cryptographically secure random generator is a good start.
-Also make sure to not lower the randomness quality like `.toString(36)` did.
+My take away: a good random generator is invisible, a bad one is a door open to enigmatic bugs.
+When in doubt, plot the data.
+If the naked eye can discern clusters, a better random generator is needed.
+Also, floats always make everything harder.
+If you can deal with bytes, integers, and direct OS APIs, it's much simpler.